saxenaharshit63/saxenaharshit63/README.md

 ## Hi there!
-I am Harshit Saxena. 👋
+I am Harshit Saxena 👋

 <!--
 **saxenaharshit63/saxenaharshit63** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.